apollo-voyage/ksc/docs-vuepress/hub/init.md

 This file holds all the information `ksc` asked you about when your created the project, like **name**, **description**, **archive** (Kerbal Space Program installation), **volumes** and **scripts**.
 For a detailed description read the next main section.

-Furthermore, it created some default directories with some file in it, let's take a look at those.
+Furthermore, it created some default directories with some files in it, let's take a look at those.

 #### `boot` Directory